codepunkt/styled-property/README.md

   text-decoration: none;
 `

-// create an additional set of style rules and set the "activeClassName
+// create an additional set of style rules and set the "activeClassName"
 // property of the wrapped component (BaseLink) to the auto-generated
 // className for those styles. const StyledLink = styledProperty(BaseLink, 'activeClassName')`